arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 <img src="/img/memphismeats-southernfriedchicken.jpg" width="100%"/>

 In order to do that, you have to do certain other things.
 You have to improve hygiene, improve animal welfare, and have to improve some of your raising practices. **I know there are people who say that cellular ag will solve the problem.
 I think that is very much an open question**.

+> "As I was telling this story of how antibiotic use in agriculture emerged, I was also really telling the story of how poultry first set the stage for misuse of antibiotics.”

 I feel very cautious about whether cellular ag is going to be pulled down the path of antibiotic use as traditional animal ag was.
 If it's not, if it can stay away from antibiotics, **it may be that cellular ag solves the problem of satisfying the appetite for meat in an antibiotic-free way.**